The coaching industry is booming.

 While it’s true that there are over 1000 different coach training programs to choose from, not all programs are created equally.

 One of the most basic distinctions you’ll want to make is what kind of accreditation the school has achieved.
 The gold standard of life coach training accreditation is the International Coach Federation.
-This is what the ICF website has to say about their coaching accreditation:
+The ICF was founded in 1995 by Thomas Leonard — the “Father of Coaching” as many know him as today.
+The purpose of the ICF was two-fold: (1) to help support coaches in an exciting, yet very new, profession, and (2) to set standards of ethics and practice that would help grow and legitimize the coaching profession worldwide.

 “ICF’s Accreditation service for coach-training schools defines curriculum standards to ensure consistency in coach-training programs and consistency among coaching professionals.
 ICF Credentials are awarded to professional coaches who have met stringent education and experience requirements, and have demonstrated mastery of the coaching competencies.”